 Growing Vegetables in Containers

 You don't need a big yard to grow fresh vegetables.
-Find out how to plant and grow veggies in pots.

 Get started growing vegetables with a container vegetable garden.
 The beauty of such a garden is that it that can be located almost anywhere, from a patio to a rooftop.
 Container gardening with vegetables allows you to skip most soil-borne diseases while you create the ideal growing environment in a pot.
 A container vegetable garden also puts the harvest within easy reach, keeping fresh flavors at hand.
 To give your container garden a strong start, skip the seeds and plant vigorous young vegetable plants from Bonnie Plants®.